xebia-functional/spark-workshop/labs/shell.md

         val lazyFail = lineLenghts.map(len => len + 3 / 0)
 		lazyFail.collect()

+* [A] It saves the `lineLengths` RDD as a text file, using string representations of elements.

+        lineLenghts.saveAsTextFile("tmp/lineLengths")

 * [T] **Map-Reduce**.
 It will describe a new RDD that will contain the wordCount of each README line.

 		val wordCounts = textFile.flatMap(line => line.split(" ")).map(word => (word, 1)).reduceByKey((a, b) => a + b)